yudhanjaya/yudhanjaya.github.io/_notes/2024-02-Low-power-writing.md

 [1] Yes, laptops have terrible keyboards (no, Macbook keyboards aren't good; they're like drumming on a billet of aluminium).
 Laptops also have me craning my neck down to peer into a small screen.
 But these can be fixed by docking them as I've done with the Odin Pro here.

 Why didn't I just use my laptop?
-Call it separation of work.
-I have a fully functioning M1 Macbook Pro, but I find it too full of distrations.
+Call it separation of duties.
+I have a fully functioning M1 Macbook Pro, but I find it too full of distrations, including the obligation to be online and connect with other humans that I work with.
+I cannot abandon these obligations, but I must firewall if I am to get anything done.

 [2] I've used Scrivener.
 I like it, but I hate the fact that its file format is proprietary; I've nearly lost a novel when the stupid thing crashed.
 From then on I stuck to file formats that are readable by a large variety of software.
 DOCX is crap and needlessly bloated, but a lot of things read DOCX; Markdown is much simpler and cleaner, but I end up converting to DOCX anyway when it's time to send off the manuscript to the agent and the publisher.